prabhupant/python-ds/README.md

 ### Data Structures

-Contains all data structure questions categorised into sub-directories like stack, queue, etc according to their type.
+Contains all data structure questions categorized into sub-directories like stack, queue, etc. according to their type.

     1. Array
     2. Dictionary